HegemanLab/galaxy-tardis-bigdeletedbinaries/README.md

 In the long run I hope to make this more generalized.
 Right now this exists to help me maintain our production Galaxy instance.

-# How to use ths repository more generally
+# How to use ths repository more generally - use docker

+## build

 - [ ] Copy or symlink `s3/dest.config.example` and `s3/dest.s3cfg.example` to `s3/dest.config` and `s3/dest.s3cfg` and adjust
   - `access_key`